pharaox/carnalitas_x/README.md

 Slave traders bring two slaves for sale and you can buy one of them.
 The slaves are of faith and culture that is different from yours, and never of faith that falls under the *Slavery Crime* doctrine.
 One of the slaves has skills / traits that make him or her a better fit for a particular occupation, for the other one they are generated completely at random.

-Besides adding flavor, the above event serves the purpose of spawning more slaves that would normally exist if the only way to create them was to enslave prisoners.
+Besides adding flavor, this event also spawns more slaves that would normally exist if the only way to create them was to enslave prisoners.
 It fires approximately every 5 years for every ruler of rank count and above.
 The AI will mostly not buy, unless it considers one of the slaves really useful according to the factors described in [AI Willingness to Buy or Sell](#ai-willingness-to-buy-or-sell).

+#### Runaway Slave

+One of your slaves flees, taking some of your valuables with them, and a knight is chosen as a scapegoat.
+You can try to catch the slave via intrigue or martial challenges, fine or forgive the scapegoat, or do nothing, for a loss or gain of prestige or stress.

+This event is based on the *Escaped Thrall* event from FP1, but is somewhat more sophisticated as it involves a real character.
+Every year there is a chance of 10% for this event to fire for every ruler that is a slave owner.

+#### Freedom for a Slave

+Your Court Chaplain demands the freedom of one of your slaves because your faith does not permit owning slaves of their faith.
+You can free the slave, make a money donation, or ignore the demand for a loss of piety.

+Every year there is a chance of 50% for this event to fire for every ruler that owns eligible slaves.

 #### AI Rulers Having Sex with Their Slaves